|WELCOME! Hello to everyone who came here via web searches and links. These pages hold the latest and

 most accurate information.
 There are a few old cached pages around so please always start with this page.

-NEW INDEED!
-I have set up a Shapeways store page.
+ALSO OF INTEREST: I have set up a Shapeways store page.
 I have a link page on this website too.
 I will have

 details, bridge parts and other projects there.
 The stuff in my head that I want to have made but don't want to